checkly/docs.checklyhq.com/site/content/learn/opentelemetry/otel-instrument.md

 - **Standardize naming early**: While OpenTelemetry defines standard language for a number of concepts, actual metric naming is not standardized.
 As such it's possible to report `total-web-shop-checkout-time` and `webShopCheckoutTime_total` as two totally separate metrics even though they should be aggregated.
 No standard is perfect, of course, and to normalize data before it's stored, use the [filtering tools in the OpenTelemetry collector](learn/opentelemetry/otel-filtering/).

 OpenTelemetry metrics provide a robust foundation for observability, helping teams proactively monitor performance and detect issues before they escalate.
-With the right setup and tooling, you can gain comprehensive insights into your applications, enabling faster resolution times and improved reliability.## Blog Post: Comparing Direct and Auto-Instrumentation in OpenTelemetry
+With the right setup and tooling, you can gain comprehensive insights into your applications, enabling faster resolution times and improved reliability.

 OpenTelemetry offers two main strategies for adding observability to your application: **direct instrumentation** and **auto-instrumentation**.
 Each method serves specific use cases, allowing developers to capture telemetry data efficiently while balancing flexibility and simplicity.